 TruStyrenyx

-Agilyx’s shared polystyrene waste to a styrene monomer platform combining Styrenyx depolymerization and Technip Energies’ purification technologies
+Polystyrene waste to styrene monomer platform combining Styrenyx depolymerization and Technip Energies’ purification technologies

 Agilyx Research Center Services